Eleven Points Programme: History

 The Eleven Points Programme was based on the six point movement.
 The six point movement, started in 1966, called for the restoration of democracy and the resignation of military ruler, President Ayub Khan.
-The movement was led by the Awami League and Sheikh Mujibur Rahman.
-The movement fluttered after the mass arrest of Awami League politicians.
+The earlier movement fluttered after the mass arrest of Awami League politicians who had been leading the movement.
 Sheikh Mujibur Rahman and senior Awami League leaders were arrested on the Agartala Conspiracy Case.
 The democracy movement was taken over by the newly formed Pakistan Democratic Movement and Democratic Action Committee.
+However, both these failed to achieve required intensity.

-Both of which failed in their objective to restore democracy.
-In October 1968, two fractions of East Pakistan Students Union, led by Rashed Khan Menon and Matia Chowdhury, and East Pakistan Students League formed an alliance called the Sarbadaliya Chhatra Sangram Parishad (All Party Student Movement Council in Bengali) The Parishad announced an 11-point demand that called for education reform, restoration of democracy, and autonomy for East Pakistan.
+In October 1968, two fractions of East Pakistan Students Union, led by Rashed Khan Menon and Matia Chowdhury, and the East Pakistan Students League formed an alliance called the Sarbadaliya Chhatra Sangram Parishad (All Party Student Movement Council in Bengali).
+The Parishad announced an 11-point demand that called for education reform, restoration of democracy, and autonomy for East Pakistan.
 The demands incorporated all the demands of the opposition in East Pakistan and the students became the leaders of the movement against President Ayub Khan.
 This culminated in the 1969 mass uprising and the subsequent withdrawal of Agartala Conspiracy Case.

 On 24 January 1971, in the backdrop of outbreak of the Bangladesh Liberation War, the mass uprising was commemorated and all political groups of East Pakistan (barring Islamist groups like Jamaat-e-Islami) reiterated the 11-point demand.